grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 ### tls block

-The `tls` block configures TLS settings used for the connection to the HTTP server.
+The `tls` block configures the TLS settings used to connect to the HTTP server.

 The following arguments are supported: